Paramedic - Advanced Life Support, A.A.S.

 The Delaware County Community College is an accredited Emergency Medical Services Training Institute with the Pennsylvania Department of Health, Bureau of Emergency Medical Services, the Committee on Accreditation of Educational Programs for Emergency Medical Services Professions (CoAEMSP) and the Commission on Accreditation of Allied Health Education Programs (CAAHEP).

-Students will be allowed a total of one (1) retest for each written exam, or a total of three (3) retests of written examinations throughout the entire paramedic program.
-Students will be allowed one (1) retest for each practical exam.
+Students will be allowed a total of one (1) retest for each written or practical final exam.
+A student is permitted to retest a total of three (3) retests of written or practical final examinations throughout the entire paramedic program.
+Failure to pass a 4th retest examination (written or practical) will result in dismissal from the Paramedic Program.
 Students will be allowed one (1) retest for the Program Summative Exam.
-Failure to pass a retest examination (written or practical) will result in dismissal from the Paramedic Program.
 There will be no opportunity to retest a quiz, group assignment, clinical assignment or research paper.

-Upon successful completion of the 40 credits of EMTP and EMS core classes and 8 credits of BIO 150, BIO 151 and NUS 102, with a “C: or better, students are eligible to sit for the National Registry exam to become certified as a Paramedic.
-This national certification exam consists of twelve psychomotor (skill) stations as well as a computer-based cognitive exam.
-Completion of the A.A.S. degree does not guarantee the student a National Registry Certification as a Paramedic.
+Upon successful completion of the 40 credits of EMTP and EMS core classes and 8 credits of BIO 150, BIO 151 and NUS 102, with a “C” or better, students are eligible to sit for the National Registry exam to become certified as a Paramedic.
+This national certification exam consists of twelve psychomotor (skills) stations as well as a computer-based cognitive exam.
+Completion of the A.A.S. degree does not guarantee the student a National Registry certification as a paramedic.

 Students may be dismissed from the program for violation of patient safety, confidentiality or behavior incompatible with acceptable standards pending outcome of the appeal process.

 Students are expected to attend all scheduled classes.
-If a student is absent from more than 24-hours in the ENTIRE program they will be dismissed from the program.
-Students wishing to reenter the program must re-apply.
+If a student is absent for more than 24 hours in the ENTIRE program they will be dismissed from the program.
+Students wishing to re-enter the program must re-apply.

 Students who are accepted into the Paramedic – Advanced Life Support program are required to immediately divulge any misdemeanor or felony convictions that may occur while in the program to the Director of Emergency Services Education.
 Failure to do so will result in dismissal from the program in accordance with the Department of Health, Bureau of Emergency Medical Services policies.
 In addition, upon review by the Bureau of Emergency Medical Services, the student may be dismissed from the program and denied paramedic certification.